ychili/galleries/docs/Manual.rst

 Basics
 ======

+..
+TODO: Give an example of a row in the table.
+   TODO: Explain directory structure in tree format.

 A "gallery" is a directory with some number of files that you wish to tag.
 A "collection" is a parent directory of such galleries that will share a common tagging system.